-I am a Senior Lecturer in Environmental Sciences in the School of Environment, Earth and Ecosystem Sciences and have been with the Open University since 2006.
+I am a Senior Lecturer in Environmental Sciences in the School of Environment, Earth and Ecosystem Sciences (EEES) and have been with the Open University since 2006.
 My teaching area is Environmental Science, particularly soils, plants and ecosystems.

 My research interests centre on technology enhanced learning in the earth and environmental sciences, with particular reference to fieldwork learning.

 I am involved in developing science education research as the Scholarship of Teaching and Learning Lead for EEES and through eSTEeM.
-I also have a role in sharing good practice in technology enhanced learning through co-running the OU's eLearning Community .
+I also have a role in sharing good practice in technology enhanced learning through co-running the OU's eLearning Community.

-My research interests are in science education, particularly technology enhanced learning in the earth and environmental sciences and in fieldwork learning.
-I have been involved in the Enabling Remote Activity project (http://projects.kmi.open.ac.uk/era/) which won an OU teaching award and a Handheld Learning Award in 2008.
+My research interests are in science education, particularly technology enhanced learning in the earth and environmental sciences, fieldwork learning and inclusion.
+I have been involved in the Enabling Remote Activity project (http://projects.kmi.open.ac.uk/era/) which won an OU teaching award and a Handheld Learning Award.
 I have also worked on the Out There In Here project (Social inclusion through synchronous distributed team collaboration) and the fieldwork strand of the OU’s Open STEM Laboratory project.

-A further strand of my research focuses on networked resources for STEM learning, particularly on new blends of physical and digital resources in the ‘Infinite Broadband, Zero Latency’ project, the ‘Hybrid/Digital/Material/Networked learning project and the 'Internet of Green Things' project.
+A further strand of my research focuses on networked resources for STEM learning, particularly on new blends of physical and digital resources in the ‘Hybrid/Digital/Material/Networked learning project.

 My teaching is in Environmental Science; especially plants, soils and ecosystems.
 I have been involved in a number of module teams at the Open University: Environmental Science (S216), Environmental Science in the Field (SXR216), Ecosystems (S396), Practical Science (S288), Practical Environmental Science (SXE288), Science Project Course: Environmental Science Practical Project (SXE390).
 I have also taught Environmental Management and Environmental Law at Masters Level at De Montfort University.

 |Centre for Earth, Planetary, Space and Astronomical Research (CEPSAR)||Centre||Faculty of Science|